This page focuses on asthma in children. See also asthma in adults for more information.

 Asthma medication usually comes in an inhaler (puffer).
 An inhaler is a device used to get medicine into your lungs and airways.
 By getting medicine directly to your lungs, a smaller dose of medicine is needed, and it can start working more quickly.
 The main types of inhaler devices are:

-To make using an MDI easier, children usually use it with a spacer – a clear plastic tube with a mouthpiece or mask on one end and a hole for their inhaler at the other.
+To make using an MDI easier and to ensure that more medicine gets into their lungs, children should always use it with a spacer – a clear plastic tube with a mouthpiece or mask on one end and a hole for their inhaler at the other.

 Read more about inhaler devices and spacers.